 Cast a wide net

-This is your opportunity to explore careers and employers, or take on a dream job, before settling down to your permanent career.
-Consider organizations like the FBI, Disney, MGM, Marvel Comics or the Jane Goodall Institute.
+This is your opportunity to explore careers and employers, or experience a dream job, before settling down to your permanent career.
+As you research opportunities, consider organizations like the FBI, Disney, MGM, Marvel Comics or the Jane Goodall Institute — chances are, your dream organization has an internship program.
+Reach out to professors, check online listings, research organizations in your field of interest and contact professional organizations about opportunities.
+Used LinkedIn to find and connect with people in that field or who work for companies you're interested in.

 Combine two of your goals